learn-co-curriculum/dsc-using-pretrained-networks/README.md

 ## Introduction

 In this lesson, you'll start to investigate how to use pretrained networks.
 Recall that when training neural networks, the model is tuning a huge number of weights: several to dozens at each individual layer.
 Often the largest limiting factor with these models is the quality and size of the training data you have at hand.
 As such, adapting a pretrained model from a similar problem context that was trained on a larger dataset can lead to stronger overall models when you have limited training data.
 For example, in image recognition, the VGG-19 network is commonly used to improve the model performance of CNNs with limited training data.
 VGG-19 was trained on the ImageNet dataset which contains approximately 1.2 million images.
-Since the initial bottom layers of a CNN pick up small details with later layers picking up larger and larger features, the initial layers of a well trained network are applicable to other problem domains.
+Since the initial bottom layers of a CNN pick up small details with later layers picking up larger and larger features, the initial layers of a well-trained network are applicable to other problem domains.
 Similar pretrained networks exist for other domains such as natural language processing as well.
 With that, let's take a further look at how transfer learning works in detail.

 ## Objectives